hagnat/dojo/sum/README.md

 ### Root

 Like in the division, we will be working only with integers.
-Round down the root value, and return both it AND the remainder of the operation.
+Round down the root value and return it with the remainder of this operation

     4 rth 2 = [2, 0]
     9 rth 2 = [3, 0]